Studio 1, 2, 3, 4

 Firms: Kemp & Tasker

-Previous Names: Cinema House, Studio One & Two Cinema
+Previous Names: Electric Theatre, Cinema House, Studio One & Two Cinema

-The Cinema House opened as a single screen cinema on 14th July 1910.
+The Electric Theatre in Cinema House opened as a single screen cinema on 14th July 1910.
+It was operated by Electric Theatres (1908) Ltd. who had their head office in Cinema House.
 Designed by architect Melville S. Ward in a Jacobean style, it had Oak panelling along the auditorium walls.
-Seating was provided for 500 in the stalls and 100 in the circle, which had a open front wooden balustrade.
-The narrow stone facade, had leaded glass windows above the entrance, that allowed light into the offices that were part of the building.
+Seating was provided for 500 in the stalls and 100 in the circle, which had an open front wooden balustrade.
+The narrow stone facade had leaded glass windows above the entrance, that allowed light into the offices that were part of the building.
 In the basement was a restaurant, which later became the first ever Chinese restaurant in London.

 In the early 1930’s, the Cinema House began to specialise in screening Continental art house films.
 It was taken over by the D.J.
 James circuit in the spring of 1934.
 In the autumn of 1935, the Cinema House was closed to allow construction in the basement restaurant, to convert the space into a second screen.